ilshad/combo/README.md

 - units
 - behavior

-Units define the structure of the component (they are actually nested Om components, managed by Combo).
+Units define the structure of the combo.
 They contain render functions.
-Developers write render functions or they use basic render functions from Combo API.
+Developers write render functions or use basic render functions from Combo API.

 Behavior defines how to manage relations between units.